Welcome to Horsmonden!

-Surprisingly, Horsmonden has been the centre of Weaving Industry, the Iron and Gunfounding Industry and the Hops industry in its past!
-Horsmonden is also famous for its annual Gypsy Horse Fair in September.
+Horsmonden has played a central part in the Weaving Industry, the Iron and Gunfounding Industry and the Hops industry in the past.
+Horsmonden is also famous for its annual Gypsy Horse Fair held on the second Sunday in September.

 The Parish of Horsmonden stretches from Gaffords Bridge and August Pitts in the North, Spelmonden in the south, Shirrenden Woods in the west and the River Teise forming the eastern border.
 The parish comprises of the village itself, hop gardens, orchards and farmland, numerous ponds and woodlands and is about 9 square miles in total.

-Other village amenities include Horsmonden Primary School, Horsmonden Kindergarten, Horsmonden Village Hall, St. Margaret’s Church, Horsmonden Catholic Church, Horsmonden Methodist Church, Horsmonden Sports Ground, Horsmonden Lawn Tennis Club, amongst others.
+Other village amenities include Horsmonden Primary School, Horsmonden Kindergarten, Horsmonden Village Hall, St. Margaret’s Church, Horsmonden Methodist Church, Horsmonden Sports Ground, Horsmonden Lawn Tennis Club, amongst others.

-If you want to visit Horsmonden there are various places to stay from the Gun and Spitroast, Bed and Breakfast and Holiday Cottages.
+If you want to visit Horsmonden there are various Bed and Breakfasts and Holiday Cottages.
+See Tourist Information.

 Horsmonden is in the heart of the Weald of Kent and in the High Weald Area of Outstanding Natural Beauty (AONB).

-Horsmonden is surprisingly diverse for business – Farming forms a large part of the local economy with several rural business centres scattered throughout the Parish being the home to many modern businesses.
-See a list of Horsmonden Businesses…
+Horsmonden is surprisingly diverse for business – Farming forms a large part of the local economy with several rural business centres scattered throughout the Parish.
+We have good broadband in the village.

 We have a primary school in the village as well as many other schools close to Horsmonden.

-There are many places to visit from Horsmonden whether you are a resident or visitor, here are the main visitor attractions close to Horsmonden.
+There are many places to visit from Horsmonden whether you are a resident or visitor.

 Horsmonden Village Sign